 The school social work internship focuses on implementing interventions within the school setting.
 This intern will work closely with the school social worker to run school based groups, write Behavior Intervention Plans, participate in IEP meetings, and assist with crisis intervention.
 There is also the possibility for case management and individual/family therapy experience.

 Résumés and cover letters are accepted starting in January.
 Interviews take place in late January, February, and early March, with all decisions made by mid-March.
 Due to the high number of applicants, not all applicants who submit résumés are selected for interviews.
 Interviews are conducted by the Internship Coordinator with the possible direct clinical supervisor being present as well.

 If you have questions or are interested in applying to Mount Saint Vincent’s internship program, please send a résumé and cover letter to Maggie O’Connor.
-Thank you for your interest!
+She can also be reached at 303-458-7220 ext.
+269. Thank you for your interest!